Time series generation for option pricing on quantum computers using tensor network: Conclusion

 \section{Conclusion}

 In this paper, we propose to utilize MPS for generating time series.
-Our primary concern is option pricing in quantitative finance where it is expected that quantum computing can accelerate the speed.
+Our primary concern is option pricing in quantitative finance, where it is expected that quantum computing can accelerate the speed.
 To this end, we train the MPS model for the Heston model, which is common in the financial industry, and evaluate path-dependent options, using time series samples generated by the trained model.
-Our finding is that the proposed MPS model not only successfully generates price paths and probability distributions of the learned Heston model, but also calculate several path-dependent options using these samples with the Monte Carlo method.
+Our finding is that the proposed MPS model not only successfully generates price paths and probability distributions of the learned Heston model, but also calculates several path-dependent options using these samples with the Monte Carlo method.

-We believe that our result sheds light on future implementation of quantum computing in finance, as MPS is naturally embedded into quantum circuits and can prepare quantum states for probability distributions of price paths for option pricing, as we show in this paper.
+We believe that our result sheds light on future implementation of quantum computing in finance, as MPS is naturally embedded into quantum circuits, as shown in Sec. \ref{sec:circuit}, and can prepare quantum states for probability distributions of price paths for option pricing.
+Although our MPS-based method has the gate cost advantage with respect to $M$, the number of time points, the actual gate cost is still large for the current physical and bond dimensions, and is desired to be compressed further.

 We emphasize that our result differs from existing works in the sense that they focus on generating a probability distribution at some fixed time slice.
 Our work enables more flexible generation of time series samples, which gives us many potential applications and research directions.
 As a concluding remark, we comment some of them in the following.

 While in this study we only consider the Heston model as a model of asset dynamics, there are other stochastic models used in the field of finance, such as the CEV model \cite{cox1996constant}, SABR model \cite{hagan2002managing}, and so on.
 It would be interesting whether the MPS model can also reproduce these models' dynamics.
 Another important issue is to implement our model in the quantum circuits, which might be difficult to do in the current environments, but should hopefully be possible in the future and reproduce our result.
 Additionally, it would be meaningful to conduct end-to-end implementation of option pricing in quantum computers with the combination of our MPS model and the Monte Carlo integration in quantum computing.
+In this context, along with preparing a state encoding the path distribution, efficient implementations of other potential bottlenecks would be required, e.g., calculating the payoff of a complicated product such as path-dependent ones \cite{Chakrabarti2021thresholdquantum}.